westerndigitalcorporation/zonedstorage.io/docs/tools/libzbd.md

 Zone 00015: swr, ofst 00000503316480, len 00000033554432, cap 00000033554432, wp 00000503316480, em, non_seq 0, reset 0
 ```

-Other possible zone operations are *close*, *reset* and *finish*.
+Other possible zone operations are *close*, *reset*, and *finish*.

 ### Graphical Interface

-*gzbd* provides a graphical user interface showing the zone configuration and
+*gzbd* provides a graphical user interface that shows the zone configuration
-state of a zoned block device. *gzbd* also  displays  the  write status (write
+and the state of a zoned block device. *gzbd* also displays the write status
-pointer position) of zones graphically using color coding (red for written
+(the write pointer position) of zones graphically by using color coding: red
-sectors and green for unwritten sectors).
-Operations on zones can also be
+for written sectors and green for unwritten sectors.
+Operations on zones can be
-executed directly from the interface (reset zone write pointer, open zone,
+executed directly from the interface (examples of such operations include
-close zone, etc).
+"reset zone write pointer", "open zone", and "close zone").

 <Image src="tools-libzbd-gzbd.png" title="gzbd screenshot"/>

-The *gzbd-viewer* graphical interface is a simpler tool than *gzbd* that only
+The *gzbd-viewer* graphical interface is a tool that is simpler than *gzbd*.
-allows displaying the current zone condition and state of a zoned block device.
+It displays only the current zone condition and the state of a zoned block
-The zone state is refreshed by defaul twice per second.
-This period can be
+device.
+The zone state is refreshed by default twice per second.
+This period
-adjusted using a command line option.
+can be adjusted by using a command line option.

 <Image src="tools-libzbd-gzbd-viewer.png" title="gzbd-viewer screenshot"/>

-Using *gzbd* enables simple visual cues as to how an application is performaing
+*gzbd* provides simple visual cues to show a given application's performance
-and using the zones of a zoned block device.
-The following example illustrates
+and usage of the zones of a zoned block device.
+The following example
-this.
+illustrates this:

 <Video src="tools-libzbd-gzbd-viewer-example.mp4"
 title="Application execution observed with gzbd-viewer"/>